About Me

 Before everything else, I am a writer.

 My portfolio spans long-form print feature writing and short-form real-time reporting on topics ranging from politics to arts and culture.
-In addition, I have tangible experience with brand and PR copywriting as well as content strategy and creation for various social media platforms.
-This is all to say that the breadth of my experience is what sets me apart in an oversaturated and fragmented culture.
+The breadth of my experience is what sets me apart in an oversaturated and fragmented culture.
 I pride myself on my ability to mold my talents to the goals of the brand, the sensibilities of the audience, and the strengths of the medium.

 Read My Work